exoticorn/microw8/site/content/docs.md

 Control code 6 switches all text output (except codes 4 and 5 to switch output back to the screen) to the console.
 Where exactly this ends up (if at all) is an implementation detail of the runtimes.
 The native dev-runtime writes the debug output to `stdout`, the web runtime to the debug console using `console.log`.
-Both implementation buffer the output until they encounter a newline character (10) in the output stream.
+Both implementations buffer the output until they encounter a newline character (10) in the output stream.

 There may be future runtimes that ignore the debug output completely.